The Best Pumpkin Patch in Every State

 South Dakota: Lil’ Harvester’s Pumpkin Patch in Rapid City

 This sweet farm setting has all a family needs for an afternoon of fun: Plenty of hay bales to climb on, a corn maze to run through, ponies to ride, and plenty of pumpkins to pick.
 Perfect.
-Don’t miss the spooky reason why we carve pumpkins.
+Now that you have a pumpkin in hand, learn the spooky reason why we carve pumpkins in the first place.

 Tennessee: Lucky Ladd Farms in Eagleville